OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 derivatives can also be returned if available using the req_derivative parameter (0 = no derivatives, 1 = 1st order, 2 = 2nd order.)

+**(point, du, dv, duu, duv, dvv) = PointOnFace(vol, face, uv, req_derivative)**

+Returns the cartesian coordinate of a point on a face given the point's coordinate in the local (u,v) parameter space used to mesh the face.
+First and second derivatives can also be returned if available using the req_derivative parameter (0 = no derivatives, 1 = 1st order, 2 = 2nd order.)

+**(point_on_edge, t) = NearestOnEdge(vol, edge, coor, point, t_guess)**

+Returns the coordinate of the point on a given edge that lies the closest to the input point.
+Tge associated t parameter is also returned.
+Some kernels require an initial guess in the form of a point on the edge that is nearby.

+**(point_on_face, uv) = NearestOnFace(vol, face, coor, point, uv_guess)**

+Returns the coordinate of the point on a given edge that lies the closest to the input point.
+Tge associated t parameter is also returned.
+Some kernels require an initial guess in the form of a point on the face that is nearby.

+**status = InEdge(vol, edge, point)**

+Returns "True" if the given point lies on the edge.

+**status = InFace(vol, face, point)**

+Returns "True" if the given point lies on the face.

 Measurements
 ____________

 *All Required in Tools/Geometry/Interaction/08*

-**(distance) = Distance_Node_Node(vol1, edge1, node1, vol2, edge2, node2)**

-Returns the distance between two nodes in the boundary represenation given their labels.
-Note, this isn't in CAPRI (or is it), but it's a simple calculation.

-[Are other distance measurements required? point to closest point on line? etc.]

-[Reqs also call out for measuring angle -- need to learn more about this.]

 **(length) = LengthOfEdge(vol, edge, t1, t2)**

 Returns the arc length for an edge.
 Parameters t1 and t2 can be used to return the length of a subsection of the edge.
-(CAPRI question.
-Isn't **t** a length based parameterization anyway?)

 **(arc_length, centroid, bounding_box) = EdgeProperties(vol, edge)**

-Returns the arc length and centroid coordinate for an edge in a given volume.
+Returns the arc length (for the full edge) and centroid coordinate for an edge in a given volume.

 **(area, centroid, inertia_matrix, bounding_box) = FaceProperties(vol, face)**